About Dr. Thomas Molloy,

 Heart Valve Surgeon

 Hello!
 My name is Dr. Thomas Molloy and I am a cardiac surgeon having graduated from Dartmouth Medical School in 1981.
-To date, I have performed approximately 4,000 cardiac surgeries, of which 2,000 involved heart valve procedures.
-I regularly perform surgery at hospitals including Adventist Medical Center and Oregon Health Sciences University.
+To date, I have performed approximately 5,000 cardiac surgeries, of which 3,000 involved heart valve procedures.
+I regularly perform surgery at Adventist Health Portland.
 Read more...

 I believe my greatest strength is innovation.
-Through clinical experience and mastery of the latest innovations in cardiac surgery I am able to offer my patients the safest and least invasive solution to their cardiac valve problem.
-As medical director of three cardiac surgical programs over the last 20 years, I have also learned how to design and oversee a cardiac surgery delivery system that results in the best outcomes for patients.
+My clinical experience and mastery of the latest innovations in cardiac surgery mean I offer my patients the safest and least invasive solution to their cardiac valve problem.
+As medical director of three cardiac surgical programs during my career, I have also learned how to design and oversee a cardiac surgery delivery system that results in the best outcomes for patients.

 8 Patient Reviews for